QuantumFluxAlgo/prism-apex-tool/TECH-SPEC.md

 Staying inside these guardrails keeps Prism-Apex compliant with the operator-assisted mission while giving us the visibility we need to keep accounts safe.

----
-**From:** `docs/CONTRIBUTING-scripts.md`

-If your local repo has no 'origin' remote configured, Codex prompts will skip 'git push' and print a compare URL hint instead.